walldmtd/fs-usage.yazi/README.md

     --      Component order relative to others in the same parent --      Default: 2000
     position = { parent = Header, align = "RIGHT", order = 2000 },

+    -- Option to enable or disable the usage bar
+    -- Default: true
+    bar = true
 })
 ```